Salt Lake County is currently a High Transmission area. Click here to view what that means for you.

 The Fire Department will not be scheduling any Fire Station tours, nor will they be holding any CPR or First Aid courses until further notice.

-City Hall is open, but visitors are encouraged to wear masks and to use online services:
+City Hall is open from 8 a.m. – 12 p.m.
+Monday -Friday, but will be available for services over the phone Monday-Thursday 8 a.m.- 6 p.m.
+Residents and customers are encouraged to wear masks and to use online services:

 For permits, licensing, or to view application status visit our online portal: